socialatm/draftkings/README.md

 June 20, 2025 = Day 5 of learning Python

+_"Write it in English, translate it to Python._

 ***
 ## Get the next UFC event
 To get the upcoming UFC event: